 |

-These tabs that Field Marshal Erwin Rommel is wearing are
+These tabs that Field Marshal Erwin Rommel is wearing are distinctly

-variation we’re looking at, which I call Version C. Notice how
+we’re looking at, which I call Version

-short and stubby the nose of the tab is and how it almost looks like a
+stubby the nose of the tab is and how it almost looks like a flower.
+Now look at the tail and notice how

-how it also resembles a flower, rather than the “balls” or
+resembles a flower, rather than the “balls” or

 “bird-like” pattern of the versions A and B. |